 Web Conferencing Tools

-At UAA, the primary web conferencing teaching tools are Zoom and Blackboard Collaborate Ultra.
+At UAA, the primary web conferencing teaching tool is Zoom.
 Zoom is a popular tool for online meetings of all kinds.
-Collaborate Ultra is a teaching tool built into Blackboard Learn.
 As part of our Google and Microsoft productivity tools, Google Meet and Microsoft Teams provide additional options.
 The web conferencing sheet on AI&e's Tools Comparison chart can help you decide which tool best fits your needs.

 The first step is to sign in to alaska.zoom.us with your UA credentials to claim and configure your Pro Zoom account.

-- Profile: Add a profile picture and allow integration with Google Calendar (if you want to create Zoom sessions from your Google Calendar)
+- Profile: Add a profile picture (video) and allow integration with Google Calendar (if you want to create Zoom sessions directly from your calendar)

 - Settings: Scroll down and carefully read through all the meeting and recording settings.
 Turn on the features you want to use such as polling, nonverbal feedback, breakout rooms, etc. (Be aware that these settings change as Zoom is updated.)